Saturday and Sunday, October 21 – 22, 2017

-A two-day solutions focused convergence for leaders and collaborators engaged in accelerating a localizing movement in our region; systemic renewal in an age of climate crisis, economic injustice, and frayed democratic systems.
-This convening seeks to forge new relationships and pathways toward ever increasing localization of our economy, culture, democratic institutions, systems of energy, health and education, movements for justice, and many other areas of intersection.
-We want to learn from each other while bringing localization to the forefront of people’s imagination as we all work for a resilient world.
+A two-day solutions focused gathering for leaders and community members engaged in accelerating a localizing movement in our region.
+We are working on systemic renewal in an age of climate crisis, economic injustice, and frayed democratic systems.
+This convening will forge new relationships and pathways toward improved localization of our economy, culture, democratic institutions, systems of energy, health and education, movements for justice, and other areas of intersection.
+We will learn from each other while bringing localization to the forefront of people’s imagination in our work toward a more resilient planet.

 Sponsors: Local Futures, Vermonters for a New Economy, Sustainable Future Fund of the Vermont Community Foundation, New Economy Law Center at Vermont Law School, BALE (Building A Local Economy), and New England Resilience and Transition Network.

 “Community wealth building begins with loyalty to geographical place.
 If globalization is the hallmark of the mainstream economy, re-localization is the hallmark of the alternative.
 Globalization works well for capital, which can move across borders with a computer keystroke, but the real economy of jobs, and families, and the land, always lives someplace real.”

 “Intentional localization of production and all life-sustaining activity is key to our future thriving.
 This important work is joyous when done in community.
 There are many pathways toward greater local self-reliance and resilience.”

 – Pamela Boyce Simms

 “Localization is the real solution multiplier, with immediate economic, social and ecological benefits.
 By reducing the scale and reach of the economy, the environmental impacts of economic activity shrink as well.
 And the argument for localizing goes well beyond the environment.
 Among other things, localization allows us to live more ethically as citizens and consumers.
 In human scale economies, people are more connected to each other – something that, as we are increasingly realizing, is crucial to our health and well-being.”